duytantran/Market-Basket-Optimisation-/README.md

 # Market-Basket-Optimisation-
-Using association rule learning: apriori
+Given a dataset of different market baskets from different customers, optimise the market basket using the association rule learning: apriori.
+Coded in both Python and R.